Mayor of Greater Manchester: Transport

 In October 2018, the mayor of Greater Manchester, Andy Burnham, stated his powers to influence transport improvements in the region were insufficient.
 He described the performance of Northern since the May 2018 timetable as "shocking", the struggle to introduce an holistic bus franchising system as a continuing "challenge" and congestion on the roads as an impediment to the region's future growth - without government action this would result in lost opportunities for Greater Manchester.

+Intergovernmental relations

+The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.